koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 commitMount is only called when finalizeInitialChildren returns true.
 ReactDOM uses the function to implement autoFocus attribute.
-ReactDOM returns true from finalizeInitialChildren if the tag is button, input, select, or textarea and autoFucos prop is true.
+ReactDOM returns true from finalizeInitialChildren if the tag is button, input, select, or textarea and autoFocus prop is true.
 -->

 # Others